 Residence Checks is a free service provided by the Ocean Pines Police Department on a weekly basis, whenever possible, for residences which will be vacant for 30 days or longer.

 Please fill out the appropriate form, in person, at the Ocean Pines Police Department prior to your departure with a definite return date listed.
 Your request form will be terminated upon your return or on the return date shown on the form.
-The request forms may be obtained from the Ocean Pines Police Department at any time or downloaded below.
+The request forms may be obtained from the Ocean Pines Police Department at any time or downloaded by clicking here.

 Operation Drug Box